-Electrical Apprenticeship courses begin in the fall semester (late August) and end in the following spring semester (March or April).
-In total, a student will complete an estimated 624 hours of class-time by the end of the program and will be added to the NCCER National Registry after completion of the Level 1 course.
-Students will also obtain an NCCER wallet card that acts as proof that the cardholder has been entered into NCCER’s National Registry (wallet cards are not a representation of certification).
+Electrical Apprenticeship courses begin in the fall semester (late August) and end the following spring semester (March or April).
+In total, a student will complete an estimated 624 hours of class time by the end of the program.

-Classroom instruction is conducted using NCCER Electrical manuals, and certified instructors at each level will administer monthly written and performance tests/modules.
-Our program not only prepares highly-skilled craftsmen, but it also helps them understand the “why” of their work.
+This four-level/four-year program is taught using the Mike Holt curriculum and books.
+Instructors at each level will administer monthly written and performance tests/modules.
+Our program not only prepares highly skilled craftsmen but also helps them understand the “why” of their work.

 Electrical Apprenticeship Levels Overview